Vincent-Lz-Zhang/JUPL-Exercise/README.md

 ![N|Solid](https://zlxadhkust.files.wordpress.com/2017/07/002.png)

 NOTE: You need to UNDO those changes to be able to run the app in non-testing mode.
+In addition, for unknown reasons, the environment seems not to be stable, sometimes things might be broken, and rebooting your PC may help.

 # References